yoursunny/NDNts/packages/cli-common/README.md

 If empty, a temporary in-memory KeyChain will be used.
 `openKeyChain` function returns this KeyChain.

-`NDNTS_KEY` environment variable specifies (a prefix of) the default signing key.
+`NDNTS_KEY` environment variable specifies the default signing key.
+It may be a certificate name, a key name, or prefix of a subject name.
 If empty, any key in the KeyChain may be used.
-If the specified prefix does not match any existing key, the DigestKey will be used.
+If the specified prefix does not match any existing key, digest signing will be used.
 `getSigner` function returns the private key.

 ## Forwarder Setup